Being a full-time musician has a lot of great perks.

 If you only want to perform, it would be hard to get by month to month.
 You can also supplement your income from another music industry job.

-There are many musicians who have full-time careers doing part-time jobs.
+Many musicians have full-time careers doing part-time jobs.
 If you can take on a few part-time jobs in addition to your gigs and create a full-time income, then you’re set!

 In some cases, if you have teaching experience and/or licensure, you can teach music in a school or organized school-type setting, while also giving yourself the freedom to book gigs as a musician.